cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 Mid-strength hands can win, but don't want to build the pot.
 Strong hands try to generally make the pot large with value bets.
 Weak hands want to either give up or be used as bluffs.

 Note that this mathematically optimal solution automatically uses bluffs.
-Bluffs are not -EV bets that are used as "bad plays" to get more credit for value bets later, they are in fact part of an overall optimal strategy.
+Bluffs are not -EV bets that are used as "bad plays" to get more credit for value bets later, they are part of an overall optimal strategy.

-A faster way to compute the strategy for this game is putting the game into normal form.
+We also see that a major component of poker strategy is "balancing" bluffs.
+We see that P1 value bets 3 times more than she bluffs.
+In a real poker setting, you might have a similar strategy, but will have many possible bluff hands in your range to choose from, which means that they can be strategically selected to match the ratio, for example by bluffing with hands that make it less likely that your opponent is strong, while giving up with other weak hands.

-balancing bluffs
+## Kuhn Poker in Normal Form

-### Kuhn Poker in Normal Form
+Analytically solving all but the smallest games is not very feasible -- a faster way to compute the strategy for this game is putting it into normal form.

-**Information Sets**
+### Information sets

 There are 6 possible deals in Kuhn Poker: AK, AQ, KQ, KA, QK, QA.